proveskit/Documentation/docs/assembly_guide/ch_8_integration.md

   - **i.** For this part of the integration, you will need two Main “U” halves, four small L-shaped brackets, and stainless steel 5mm long M2.5 Button Head fasteners.
     ![Figure 8-1](images/8-1.jpg)
     <p align="center">Fig 8.1: Main structure components</p>
+!!! note
->*Note*: It is extremely important that the button head fasteners are used in this step and NOT the pan head fasteners for the L Brackets as this will allow the Solar Boards to fit on top of the fasteners.
+    It is extremely important that the button head fasteners are used in this step and NOT the pan head fasteners for the L Brackets as this will allow the Solar Boards to fit on top of the fasteners.
   - **ii.** Loosely attach the two halves together using the four L-brackets and 5mm fasteners as shown in figure 8.1 below.
 Ensure not to over-tighten as we will “square up” the structure later using a jig.
 ![Figure 8-2](images/8-2.jpg)
     <p align="center">Figure 8.2: Example of how to attach the L brackets to initial structure assembly.</p>
+!!! warning
-> *Warning*: Make sure to ALWAYS screw in the fasteners horizontally when dealing with pre-installed pem-nuts.
+    Make sure to ALWAYS screw in the fasteners horizontally when dealing with pre-installed pem-nuts.
   - **iii.** If you happen to pop out one of the pem-nuts, secure the fasteners with locknuts but be extra careful not to tighten them too much.

+!!! warning
-> WARNING: TORQUE SPEC IS 0.59 N-M (5.22 IN-LB), DO NOT EXCEED THIS ON M2.5 BOLTS/FASTENERS.
+    TORQUE SPEC IS 0.59 N-M (5.22 IN-LB), DO NOT EXCEED THIS ON M2.5 BOLTS/FASTENERS.

 ## 2) Card Brackets & Battery Board
 ### a.
 Initial bracket mounting.